MykolaBova/interview_Anton_Selivonchyk/README.md

-Using the data from Google places https://developers.google.com/places/web-service/search create a simple app to save places based on city and have the CRUD operations on them.
+Using the data from Google places https://developers.google.com/places/web-service/search create a simple app to save places based on the city and have the CRUD operations on them.

 Implementation: